yunxiaoshi/Neural-IMage-Assessment/README.md

 + The learning rate setting differs from the original paper.
 I can't seem to get the model to converge with momentum SGD using an lr of 3e-7 for the conv base and 3e-6 for the dense block.
 Other settings are all directly mirrored from the paper.

-+ The code is written in Python 2, but should be portable to Python 3 without sweat.
++ The code now only supports python3.

 ## Usage